CARRIER-project/verticox/java/verticox/README.md

 - An int indicating the precision

-### updateCovariateVariables:

-A method to update the locally available covariate values.
-Expected input:

-- Attributename of relevant attribute
-- List of covariate values of this attribute, ordered according to the shared population ordering

-### initCovariateVariables:

-A method that inits the localdata for the scalar product protocol with locally available covariate.
-Expected input:

-- Attributename of relevant attribute

-### setZValues:
+### setValues:

 A method to set the auxilery values for each individual.
 Expected input:

-- List of z-values, ordered according to the shared population ordering
+- List of auxilery values, ordered according to the shared population ordering

-### initZValues:
+### initValues:

-A method that inits the localdata for the scalar product protocol with locally available zValues.
+A method that inits the localdata for the scalar product protocol with locally available values.
 Expected input:

+- List of selection criteria, for example the time period of relevant individuals.

 ### determineMinimumPeriod: